 Yes!
-Even without cell service, you'll be able to see the trails and your location on the map.
+Even without cell service, you'll be able to see the data and your location on the map.
 If you know you'll be taking the mobile app off the grid soon, you'll have an even better experience if you take a moment to scan around that area before going offline.
 This will allow the app to cache the background map.
-The ski lines and approaches will display clearly whether you take this extra step or not, and you should always be able to see a blue dot indicating your exact location on the map.
+The data will display clearly whether you take this extra step or not, and you should always be able to see a blue dot indicating your exact location on the map.

 How often is the data in the app updated?

-The mobile app will automatically check for new data every two weeks based on your date of install.
+The mobile app will automatically check for new data every two weeks.
 The data is updated weekly on Friday evenings.
 If you want to ensure that you have the most up-to-date information in your pocket for the weekend, you can delete and reinstall that area after the weekly update.
 Otherwise, your app will automatically update every two weeks.